FuelLabs/github-actions/update-sdk/README.md

 - uses: FuelLabs/github-actions/update-sdk@master
   with:
     repository: ${{ github.repository }} # You can omit it
+    changeset: true # You can omit it if your repository doesn't use changesets
     branch: master # In case you want to use a different head branch (default: main)
     npm-tag: ${{ matrix.tag }} # You might use "latest" or anything else, like a matrix strategy
     # Remember they need to have the same tag name, otherwise it'll fail